Many professional development opportunities are available throughout the year in New Mexico.

 The New Mexico School for the Deaf (NMSD) provides professional development opportunities specifically for K-12 interpreters.
 Workshops are statewide, regional and district-specific.
 K-12 interpreters can benefit from on-site support and statewide events.
-See www.nmsd.k12.nm.us for more information.
+See NEW MEXICO SCHOOL FOR THE DEAF for more information.

 NMCDHH runs a very small part-time in-house apprentice program for pre-certified interpreters working toward national certification.
-A maximum of three participants in Albuquerque and one participant in Las Cruces are selected via an application process each year with staggered start dates.
+Participants are selected via an application process each year.
 The program is designed to supplement other community or educational interpreting work.
 Some hours are paid, while others are on a volunteer basis.
 At the end of the one-year apprenticeship, participants must pay to take a nationally recognized certification exam.
 Announcements are sent out to the community when applications are being accepted.
 The number of apprentices accepted is dependent upon funding availability.

 The Registry of Interpreters for the Deaf (RID) holds national conferences biannually and regional conferences in the alternating years.
 Information can be found on their website and through the RID searchable database.
 Click on “Search Tools” from the main page, then “Find a Workshop” and enter New Mexico.

 Other organizations provide professional development opportunities that can be accessed on site, via the internet, or on DVDs.
 Check out the following links for more options:

 - National Deaf Center

 - CEUs on the Go